sdiehl/wiwinwlh/tutorial.md

 └── .ghci                        # ghci configuration
 ```

-More complex projects consisting of multiple components will have use a multiple
+More complex projects consisting of multiple components will include multiple
-projects like above, but nested in subfolders with a `cabal.project` or
+project directories like that above, but these will be nested in subfolders with
-`stack.yaml` in the root of the repository.
+a `cabal.project` or `stack.yaml` in the root of the repository.

 ```bash
 .